 These may seem like simple things to consider, but they can easily get overlooked in the excitement.
 It’s easy to assume that you will be able to find what you need along the way or when you arrive, but sometimes there are obstacles.
 Consider travel delays, traffic and the possibility that for some reason you may be running late and can’t stop for food.

-When you arrive, there will be things to do such as checking in to the hotel and waiting online to get your id and welcome bag.
+When you arrive, there will be things to do such as checking in to the hotel and waiting in line to get your id and welcome bag.
 Depending on when you get there, it may take some time to get these things done.

 Going to a writing conference is an inspiring and unique experience.
 Don’t let yourself burn out before the fun even begins.